 1. The Role of Roof Color in Home Aesthetics

 Your roof is a key component of your home’s exterior design.
-It can either complement or clash with the surrounding architecture and landscaping.
+The roof design can either complement or clash with the surrounding architecture and landscaping.
 Here’s how choosing the right color can elevate your home’s appearance:

 According to RoofingMagazine.com 91 percent of consumers and 87 percent of real estate professionals agreed that a roof with a color coordinating with the rest of the exterior increases a home’s value.